RiaAsgekar/COMP47500_Assignment3/README.md

 Experimentation:

-Insertion: The insertion() method conducts experiments to measure the time taken for inserting each data point into each implementation.
-Time measurements are in nanoseconds.

-Deletion: The delete() method conducts experiments to measure the time taken for deletion of each data point into each implementation.
-Time measurements are in nanoseconds.
+The Main class calls the insert and delete functions of the 3 priority queue implementations to test and compare their performances.
+Time measurements are taken in nanoseconds.

 Note: The experiments are conducted with the dataset chosen to evaluate the performance of each implementation type.